Keelhauled/HSPlugins/README.md

 #### LightManager - [Download](https://github.com/Keelhauled/HSPlugins/releases/download/v1.0.0/LightManager.zip)
 Currently the only use is making spotlights track characters.
-To use, first select the lights you want to target and then select a character and press apply in the upper left corner.
+To use, first select the lights you want to target and then select a character and press apply in the anim menu.
 Importing a scene doesn't do anything at the moment.
 *[HSExtSave](http://www.hongfire.com/forum/forum/hentai-lair/hf-modding-translation/honey-select-mods/5747804) is required to use this*.